Birthdate: 10 February 1977

 Diao was no monster success at Liverpool.
 He made 22 starts and 18 substitute appearances in the 2002/03 season, his highlight being a goal against Leeds on 19 October that sent Liverpool to the top of the table.
 He had also scored in a 5-0 drubbing of Spartak Moscow two weeks earlier which was quite a novelty for the defensive midfielder who didn't score a single goal in 77 league games in France.
 Despite early promise Liverpool failed to capitalize on a second-place finish and finished 16 points worse off than in the previous campaign.
 Diao had acclimatized better than Liverpool's other summer buys; his compatriot El Hadji Diouf and Frenchman Bruno Cheyrou, by showing he was a tough player who played with his heart on his sleeve.
 Although Houllier had initially faith in Diao's ability it was clear that Steven Gerrard did not: "With Salif, I knew after a week of training that he wasn't going to be good enough," Gerrard said in his autobiography.
 The Senegalese admitted his situation was bleak in February 2004: "Houllier has changed his tactics and uses one ball-winner in midfield.
 It's fair to say this has been a blow to my chances."

 After Houllier left in the summer Rafa Benítez loaned Diao to Birmingham City and Portsmouth, but injury problems made it easy for respective sides not to sign him.
 Diao joined the Potteries on loan in October 2006 and eventually signed a one and a half year deal with them in December 2007.
 Diao was by no means a regular at Stoke, but somehow he managed to convince the boss to sign him on again and again, also becoming an ambassador for the club to improve its links with African countries.
-Diao passed his thirty-fifth birthday during the 2011/12 season at the end of which he left Stoke, having turned down an offer to join their coaching staff to continue his playing career.
+Diao passed his thirty-fifth birthday during the 2011/12 season at the end of which he left Stoke, having turned down an offer to join their coaching staff.
+He has since concentrated on charitable projects.